 Abstract submission is closed.

-Abstract review is now in process.
 Join us May 2–4, 2017 in Anchorage, AK for the 15th annual Climate Prediction Applications Science Workshop (CPASW).
 The workshop will bring together climate researchers, service producers, decision-makers, and other users to speed progress in the research and applications of climate information for societal decision-making.

 Theme: Understanding Extreme Events and Decision-Maker Needs in the Context of Climate Variability and Change, with individual theme topics presented by keynote speakers as well as in symposium and panel sessions.